Paola Antonia Negri

-Paola Antonia Negri, later known as Virginia Negri (1508, Castellanza - 4 April 1555, Milan) was an Italian nun of the Angelic Sisters of St. Paul, of which she was co-founder.
+Paola Antonia Negri, later known as Virginia Negri (1508 in Castellanza – 4 April 1555 in Milan) was an Italian nun and co-founder of the Angelic Sisters of St. Paul.
 She played a dominant role in her community until she was ousted from it by the Roman Inquisition and condemned to seclusion.

 Biography

 Paola Negri was born in Castellanza to Lazzaro and Elisabetta Doria Negri.
 Her father was a schoolmaster.
 She had three siblings: her older sister Porzia became a nun, entering the Milanese convent of the "Dimesse del Crocifisso," of which she became prioress; her brother Camillo was ordained a priest; her younger sister Angela would later join the Angelic nuns.